northeastern-rc/rc-public-documentation/docs/source/best-practices/shell_environment.md

 The Shell script `.bashrc` is used by Bash to initialize your Shell environment.
 For example, it is typically used to define aliases, functions, and load modules.
 Note that environment variables settings (such as `PATH`) generally go in the `.bash_profile` or `.profile` files.
 Your `.bashrc`, `.bash_profile`, and `.profile` files live in your `$HOME` directory.
 You can change your .bashrc with a text editor like [nano](https://www.nano-editor.org/).

 :::{caution}
 Making edits to your `.bashrc` file can result in many issues.
 Some changes may prevent you from launching apps or executing commands.
-Modifying your `PATH` variable may result in the inability to use basic Shell commands (such as `cd` or `ls`) if not done correctly.
+Modifying your `PATH` variable may result in the inability to use basic shell commands (such as `cd` or `ls`) if not done correctly.

 Before making changes to your `.bashrc` file, make a backup of the default `.bashrc` file, so you can restore it if necessary.
 If you need help with editing `.bashrc`, reach out to [rchelp@northeastern.edu](mailto:rchelp@northeastern.edu) or [schedule a consultation with a staff member](https://outlook.office365.com/owa/calendar/ResearchComputing2@northeastern.onmicrosoft.com/bookings/) who can help suggest edits and troubleshoot any issues you might be having.
 :::